-In this section, we investigate the correlation of the number of SRLG-disjoint paths with respect to the size of the SRLGs.
-We expect that having larger SRLGs results in less number of SRLG-disjoint paths.
-Fig. 7 shows two charts where the vertical axis is the number of SRLG-disjoint paths; and the horizontal axis is the size of SRLG in terms of the number of edges (Fig. 7a) and the diameter (Fig. 7b) of the SRLGs.
-On Fig. 7a we draw different curve for each type of SRLG of Table II and on Fig. 7a we draw different curve for each network of Table I. We can observe that 0-node, 1-node, and dual-walk SRLGs are smaller than the methods where SRLGs have fixed physical sizes (disk and ellipse).
+(a) Num. of SRLG-disjoint paths vs. avg. number of edges in the SRLGs

+(b) Number of SRLG-disjoint paths vs. average diameter of the SRLGs network of Table I. We can observe that 0-node, 1-node, and dual-walk SRLGs are smaller than the methods where SRLGs have fixed physical sizes (disk and ellipse).
 The backbone network is denser in heavily populated areas (e.g., east and west coast in the USA).
-On Fig. 7b we can observe that larger networks have larger SRLGs as well (it can be also seen on Table I).
+On Fig. 9b we can observe that larger networks have larger SRLGs as well (it can be also seen on Table I).
 We can also observe that for larger networks, the impact of the size of the SRLG decreases.